February witnesses a slight incline in temperatures compared to

 UV index

 In February, the average daily maximum UV index is 11.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV rays for the average person.
+A UV Index value of 11, and more, symbolizes an extreme health hazard from unprotected exposure to Sun's UV rays for the ordinary person.

-Note: The maximum daily UV index of 11 in February interprets into the following recommendations:
+Note: A daily high UV index of 11 in February leads to these guidelines:

-Enforce all necessary safety measures, unprotected skin may suffer burns swiftly.
-UV radiation from the sun is at its strongest between 10 a.m. and 4 p.m.
-Try to limit direct exposure during these hours.
-Protect your eyes, ears, face, and neck from the Sun by wearing a wide-brimmed hat.
+Enforce all necessary precautions, unprotected skin might burn swiftly.
+UV radiation from the Sun is most intense between 10 a.m. and 4 p.m.
+Try to avoid direct sunlight during this period.
+Combat UV radiation's detrimental effects with sun-safe clothing and UV-blocking eyewear.
 Sunscreen of at least SPF 30 should be applied generously and reapplied often on overcast days, especially post swim or outdoor exercise.